- Who are we

 The CCI exists to deliver transformational approaches to understanding and conserving biodiversity and the wealth of natural capital it represents.
 It aims to do so through strategic collaborations between its partners and others.
 By joining together in strategic collaborations CCIs partners are able to tackle new and existing issues with innovative approaches, and across disciplines, in ways that cannot be achieved by any one partner alone.
 The CCI partners are: BirdLife International, British Trust for Ornithology (BTO), the Cambridge Conservation Forum, Fauna & Flora International (FFI), the International Union for Conservation of Nature (IUCN), TRAFFIC, the Royal Society for the Protection of Birds (RSPB), Tropical Biology Association, UNEP World Conservation Monitoring Centre and the University of Cambridge.

-As CCF is a founding partner of CCI, the TAA will have access, via the CCF, to the CCI faciitities in the new CCI HQ in the "David Attenborough Building" (Zoology Dept, Downing Street, Cambridge), which opens in December 2015.
-Facilities will include bookable meeting rooms and seminar room, free of charge to TAA members.
+As CCF is a founding partner of CCI, member organisations have access to the CCI faciitities in their new state-of-the-art HQ in the "David Attenborough Building" (Zoology Dept, Downing Street, Cambridge), which opened in December 2015.
+TAA members qualify for use of facilities that include bookable desks, meeting rooms, seminar room and free access to the common room.
+Details of booking arrangements will posted soon.

 Royal Society of Biology